AntonioCardenas/angularvibecoding/README.md

 ---

+## ✨ Template Cleaned

+This template has been cleaned and is ready for your project!
+The authentication examples and demo pages have been removed, leaving you with a clean slate while keeping all the configuration, styling, and core structure intact.

 ## 🚀 Key Features

 - **Future-Proof Angular:** Built on the latest **Angular 20** with a fully `standalone` architecture.
 No `NgModules`, just pure, modern components.